Why implement an ERP for professional services companies?

 3 - Setting up ERP software, how does it work?

-Deploying an ERP system may seem like a daunting task.
-But it's actually easier than it sounds.
-The ERP publisher's teams are always on hand to help customers get started, and to ensure that the changeover goes smoothly.
+Deploying an ERP can seem like a daunting task.
+But it's actually easier than it seems.
+The ERP publisher's teams are always present to support customers at the start and to make this change possible in good conditions.

 Step 1: Understanding needs and decisions

-Step 1 is the scoping phase: we need to understand how the different processes work, and validate whether there are opportunities to improve and simplify them.
-This involves establishing the various workflows and their stages, then defining how these processes will be carried out in the ERP system.
+The 1ststep is that of scoping: you have to understand how the different processes work and validate if there are opportunities to improve and simplify them.
+It is therefore necessary to establish the different workflows and their steps, and then define how these processes will be carried out in the ERP.

-We also need to establish the custom fields that will be created in the ERP.
-Most ERP programs are highly customizable.
-It's important to review this customization layer so that you can import the right level of detail right from the start.
-For example, each company tracks different information on its customers: the sectors are not the same, and the terms used to classify them may be specific.
-The fields in the customer files therefore need to be aligned in terms of personalization.
+You also need to establish the custom fields that will be created in the ERP.
+Most of these software programs are highly customizable.
+It's important to go through this layer of customization so that you can import the right level of detail from the start.
+For example, each company tracks different information about these customers: the industries are not the same, the terms used to classify them may be specific.
+It is therefore necessary that the fields of the customer files are aligned in terms of personalization.

 The next step is to define the right data import strategy.
-Generally speaking, when deploying a new ERP system, historical data is imported to ensure that it is up to date.
+Generally, when a new ERP is deployed, the history is imported to have up-to-date data.
 It is then possible to make comparative analyses with past performance.
-The data import strategy defines which data is to be imported, and in what order, so that when the go-live comes, everyone will find the data consistent and the changeover as smooth as possible.
+The data import strategy makes it possible to define which data should be imported and in what order so that at the time of the go-live, everyone finds the consistent data and that the change happens as naturally as possible.

-Once the data import strategy has been clarified, the existing data must be transferred to the ERP system.
-Generally, these database imports are carried out directly by Excel, which simplifies processing.
-Simply match existing fields with new ERP fields.
-Editors will often help you with this, or even do it for you, as the work is much simpler when you have a good knowledge of how databases work.
+Once the data import strategy has been clarified, the existing data must be transferred into data that can be imported into the ERP.
+Generally, these database imports are done directly by Excel, which simplifies processing.
+Simply match existing fields with the new ERP fields.
+Often, publishers will help you on this subject or even do it for you, because the work is much easier when you have a good knowledge of how databases work.

-Finally, once all the data has been entered and a acceptance test has been carried out, the go-live stage begins.
+Finally, once all the data has been entered and a certification (compliance tests) has been carried out, comes the go-live stage.

-Access is given to employees, and training is provided to enable each type of profile to become autonomous as quickly as possible.
+Access is given to employees, and training is carried out to allow each type of profile to be autonomous as quickly as possible.

-This stage is key to managing change.
-You need to ensure that all profiles can easily get to grips with the system.
-Once again, the support provided by the ERP publisher's teams is key to providing training and answers to users' questions.
+This step is key in change management.
+It is important to ensure that all profiles fit easily into use.
+Once again, the support of the ERP publisher's teams is key to providing education in training and answers to users' questions.

-Finally, you need to schedule regular check-ups with the support teams, especially in the first few weeks, as this is when most questions arise.
-You need to make sure you get enough bandwidth from the support teams, so you don't get stuck and make any necessary parameter adjustments.
+Finally, it is necessary to schedule regular meetings with the support teams, especially in the first few weeks, because this is when most of the questions arise.
+You have to make sure that you get enough bandwidth from the support teams so that you don't get stuck and make the necessary configuration adjustments.

 __________________________________________________________________________________________